ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-kinnear-webtransport-http2.md

 stream to the destination endpoint.
 The only frames allowed on WebTransport Streams are WTHEADERS, CONTINUATION, DATA and any negotiated extension frames.

+# WebTransport Features

+WebTransport over HTTP/2 provides the following features described in
+[OVERVIEW]: unidirectional streams, bidirectional streams and datagrams, initiated by either endpoint.

+## Unidirectional streams

+Once a WebTransport session is established, either endpoint can initiate a unidirectional stream by sending a WTHEADERS frame with the Unidrectional flag set.

+## Bidirectional Streams

+Once a WebTransport session is established, either endpoint can initiate a bidirectional stream by sending a WTHEADERS frame.

+## Datagrams

+TBD

+# Http2Transport Protocol

 ## Negotiation